partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

     1. Remember to save the file you just edited from the text editor it was opened with.
 1. Now run `amplify push` to create the backend resources.
     ![AmplifyPushAPI](.images/AmplifyPushAPI.png)
-    1. So what does the models you defined above create for you in the backend:
+        The models you defined above create the following on the backend:
         ![Appsync Backend](.images/AppSyncBackend.png)
         Each one of these models will have a DynamoDB table associated with it and each will be connected to AppSync through Resolvers.
 Resolvers are how AWS AppSync translates GraphQL requests and fetches information from your AWS resources (in this case the DynamoDB table).
 Resolvers can also transform the information sent to and received from your AWS resources.
 We will dive deeper in a later section on this.
 1. Time to add the ablity to push questions